Bryan Park Dam Removals and Stream Restoration

-The City of Richmond is exploring options for bringing two City-owned 1930s-era dams located in Bryan Park into compliance with the Code of Virginia and Virginia Impounding Structures Regulations.
+The City of Richmond is responsible for bringing two City-owned 1910s-era dams located in Bryan Park into compliance with the Code of Virginia and Virginia Impounding Structures Regulations.

 This project flyer provides an overview of the ongoing work in Bryan Park.
 Below, this webpage houses additional information and frequently asked questions and answers about the effort ahead.